alejandrogonzalezo1055/alejandrogonzalezo1055/README.md

 # 💫 About Me:
-I'm a systems engineering student, i'm in fifth semester.
-I like backend development, the language that i have mastered is java, i love POO, and im trying to learn python to get more skills
+I'm a fifth semester systems enginneer student with experience in web development, specially in backend development, SW architecture, QA testing and REST architecture.
+Apart from systems engineer i like math and because of that i have seen 2 courses of pure mathematics, i will start a dual degree with math my next semester.

 ## 🌐 Socials: